-All incidents involving an injury, where workers compensation is payable or may be payable, are to be notified to the insurer within 48 hours.
+It is the obligation of the employer that all incidents involving an injury, where workers compensation is payable or may be payable, are to be notified to the insurer within 48 hours.
 Reference section 44 of the 1998 Act.

 The notification may be in writing (including by electronic means) or verbally (including over the phone).